jesstelford/esnext-generation/built-in-iterators/problem.md

 # Built In Iterators

-As we learned in _Traditional Iterating_, the `forEach` method of arrays can be used to iterate their values.
-Internally, it can be thought of as using the traditional `for(...){}`.

-What if internally, the language used Iterators?
+## Iterating Arrays Using .forEach()

+Every array has methods on its prototype, allowing iteration of its numeric keys (aka: array indexes).
+The most simplest in form is the `.forEach()` method which very closely mimics the behaviour of the traditional `for` construct.

+## Iterating Objects Using for...in

+The `for...in` construct allows a shorthand approach to iteration of Object keys without having to worry about holes (non-contigious numeric keys), non-numeric keys, or if the key is on the object directly, or on the prototype.

+## Iterating Iterables Using `for...of`

-ES6 does exactly this via a new iteration construct `for(... of ...){}`[1], which allows iterating over _any_ collection that has an Iterator!
+Instead of using two different methods to iterate depending on the type (Object or Array), ES6 provides a new construct `for...of`[1], allowing iteration over _any_ collection that has an Iterator!

-Arrays, Objects, and the new ES6 Map & Set collections all provide built in iterators.
-They are called _Iterables_.
+Arrays, Objects, and the new ES6 Map & Set collections all provide these built in iterators.
+Any collection which provides an iterator is called an _Iterable_.
 For example:

 ```js
 for(var i of [1, 2, 3]) {